cloudposse/charts/incubator/monochart/README.md

 # Monochart

-A declarative helm chart for deploying common types of services on kubernetes.
+A declarative helm chart for deploying common types of services on Kubernetes.